 Other parties, such as your employer or your health insurance company, can of course contribute to this cost.
 After all, they, too, benefit from the fact that you receive care anytime, anywhere, based on a carefully kept medical file.

-As a parent or guardian, you can set up a “smart stick” for the removal of your children’s medical records.
-In doing so, the unique codes securing the transfer process will be sent to your mobile phone.
+As a parent or guardian, you can order “mova” to move your children’s medical records.
+In doing so, you can choose to have the unique codes used to secure the removal process arrive on your mobile phone or on your child’s phone.

 No. The conversion of your medical file to the correct file format must be done by yourself using the PatientSupportR software.
 In this way we want to guarantee absolute safety with PatientSupportR.
 Only you can decide whether you want to “convert” the medical data in your file to the file format of another country.